Making macOS behave itself

 or:

-in reference to this.
+In reference to this.

-Then an hour later it forgets again again?
+Then an hour later it forgets again?

 Woe!
-I fixed this once then I forgot how I did it.
+I fixed this once, then I forgot how I did it.

 Continuous [sic] request for the CalDAV password?
 Here’s one solution: